Mirza Fakhrul Islam Alamgir: Election

+On August 21, 2026, Mirza Fakhrul Islam Alamgir was sworn in as the President of Bangladesh.
+At 7:30 p.m. on Friday, he took the oath of office as President at a ceremony held in the Durbar Hall of Bangabhaban in Dhaka.
+Acting Speaker of the Jatiya Sangsad Kaisar Kamal administered the presidential oath to him.

+The oath-taking ceremony was attended by Hafiz Uddin Ahmad, who was serving as the Acting President, Prime Minister Tarique Rahman, Chief Justice Zubayer Rahman Chowdhury, former Chief Adviser of the interim government Professor Muhammad Yunus, Leader of the Opposition in the Jatiya Sangsad Shafiqul Rahman, cabinet members, members of parliament, diplomats from various countries, and senior officials of the civil and military services.
+Leaders of various political parties also attended the ceremony.

 Cases and convictions

-2023 alleged attack on the residence of the Bangladesh's Chief Justice
+2023 alleged attack on the residence of Bangladesh's Chief Justice

+Alamgir, along with Khaleda Zia and other senior members of BNP meeting with President Mohammad Abdul Hamid in 2016.

 In 2023, Bangladesh Nationalist Party organized a mass gathering in front of their central office in Nayapaltan, Dhaka on 28 October.
 In the following day, the Detective Branch (DB) of Dhaka Metropolitan Police (DMP) initially raided Alamgir's residence on charges of inciting of attacking on the police and attacked at the residence of the Chief Justice during the massive gathering.
 Exactly 10 minutes after the raid, the DB officials came back and took Alamgir into custody.
 Which is confirmed by Press Wing Member of BNP Chairperson Shairul Kabir Khan and Additional Deputy Commissioner of DB, Gulshan Division, Hafiz Al Asad to Prothom Alo.
 After the capture, he was taken to the head office of the Detective Branch.
 Deputy Commissioner of Media and Public Relations Department of DMP Farooque Hossain told Prothom Alo that he will be shown as arrested.
 About nine and a half hours after the capture, the police reported that Alamgir was arrested.
 DMP Commissioner Habibur Rahman told Prothom Alo that he was arrested in the case of murder and car burning in Paltan police station.

-Reaction

-The Communist Party of Bangladesh (CPB) has demanded the release of all arrested leaders and activists including Mirza Fakhrul Islam Alamgir.
+Later, following his bail application, the High Court Division observed in the full text of a judgment in mid-January 2024 that an attack on the Chief Justice's residence amounted to sedition.

+On December 3 of the same year, the Dhaka Metropolitan Magistrate's Court discharged 83 BNP leaders and activists from the case, including Mirza Fakhrul Islam Alamgir and members of the National Standing Committee of BNP Mirza Abbas and Amir Khasru Mahmud Chowdhury.